vinayfranklin123/tasks/README.md

 ### 3. Install Dependencies

-If you have a `requirements.txt` file, you can install dependencies with:
+You can install dependencies with:

 ```bash
 pip install -r requirements.txt